Your cart is currently empty!

 With electric cars, a big battery is being used close to your body, with electronic circuitry running around the edge of the cabin.
 This can expose you to increased amounts of ELF radiation.

-Electric cars need to be plugged in and charged, just like any other rechargeable battery powered device.
+Because they rely on batter power, electric cars need to be plugged in to charge.
 When charging, the EMF radiation emitted from the connection point is greater than the outdated ICNIRP standards of radiation levels.

 Electric Cars vs. Gas-Powered Cars